MikeDean2367/MachineSoM/README.md

     ```
     You can change the `--dataset` and `--experiment_type` to get the original result (e.g., Table 6 in the paper).

+    c.
 We also provide code for drawing figures in the paper.
 For the vast majority of figures, the following code can be executed:
     ```bash
     python evaluate.py draw --types distribute --experiment_type gpt-1106-main
     python evaluate.py draw --types agent --experiment_type llama13-main